-- A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'. - A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
+- A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
 The school takes concerns seriously and will make every effort to resolve the matter as quickly as possible. - If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
 In these cases, the office staff will refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, the office staff will refer you to another staff member.
 The ability to consider the concern objectively and impartially is more important. - We understand however, that there are occasions when people would like to raise their concerns formally.
 In this case, the school will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.